Medical expert of the article

 Differential diagnosis

 Differential diagnostic search for malaria is carried out depending on the severity of clinical manifestations of the disease and its duration.
-First of all, malaria differentiates from diseases that occur with prolonged fever, enlargement of the liver, spleen, possible development of anemia: typhoid fever and paratyphoid, brucellosis, leptospirosis, sepsis, and lymphogranulomatosis.
-In the first 5 days after the disease, a frequent erroneous diagnosis of malaria in non-endemic regions is influenza (or other ARVI).
+First of all, malaria is differentiated from diseases that occur with prolonged fever, enlargement of the liver, spleen, and possible development of anemia: typhoid fever and paratyphoid fever, brucellosis, leptospirosis, sepsis, lymphogranulomatosis.
+In the first 5 days from the onset of the disease, a common erroneous diagnosis for malaria in non-endemic regions is influenza (or other acute respiratory viral infections).

-In tropical countries of South America, Africa, Southeast Asia, India, a differential diagnosis of malaria with hemorrhagic viral fevers (yellow fever, dengue fever, etc.) is carried out.
+In tropical countries of South America, Africa, Southeast Asia, and India, differential diagnosis of malaria with hemorrhagic viral fevers (yellow fever, dengue fever, etc.) is carried out.

-In the cerebral form of malaria-falciparum, differential diagnosis of malaria is conducted with encephalopathies (coma) developing with decompensated diabetes mellitus, hepatic and renal insufficiencies, as well as swelling and swelling of the brain with meningitis or meningoencephalitis of bacterial or viral etiology.
+In the cerebral form of malaria-falciparum, differential diagnostics of malaria is carried out with encephalopathy (coma) developing with decompensated diabetes mellitus, liver and kidney failure, as well as edema and swelling of the brain with meningitis or meningoencephalitis of bacterial or viral etiology.

 Who to contact?

-Treatment of malaria includes relief of acute attacks of the disease, prevention of relapses and gamete-carrying, as well as restoration of impaired functions of the body.
+Treatment of malaria includes stopping acute attacks of the disease, preventing relapses and gamete carriage, and restoring impaired body functions.

-Anti-malarial drugs, depending on their effect on one or another stage of parasite development, are divided into the following groups: hematoschotropic agents effective for asexual erythrocyte stages of plasmodia; histoshose -otropic agents effective against asexual tissue stages of plasmodia; Gamotropic drugs that cause the death of gametocytes in the patient's blood or disrupt the maturation of gametes and the formation of sporozoites in the mosquito's body.
+Antimalarial drugs are divided into the following groups depending on their effect on a particular stage of parasite development: hematoschizotropic agents, effective against asexual erythrocyte stages of plasmodia; histoschizotropic agents, effective against asexual tissue stages of plasmodia; gamotropic drugs, causing the death of gametocytes in the patient's blood or disrupting the maturation of gamemonts and the formation of sporozoites in the mosquito's body.

 Etiotropic treatment

-Etiotropic treatment of malaria of patients with malaria should be appointed immediately after the establishment of a clinical and epidemiological diagnosis and taking blood for a parasitological study.
+Etiotropic treatment of malaria in patients with malaria should be prescribed immediately after establishing a clinical and epidemiological diagnosis and taking blood for parasitological examination.

-Currently used drugs are classified into six groups of chemical compounds: 4-aminoquinolines (chloroquine-deligil, chloroquine phosphate, nivaxine), quinoline-methanol (quinine-quinine dihydrochloride, quinine sulfate, hinamax, mefloquine), phenanthrenemethanol (halfan, halofantrine), artemisinin derivative (artesunate, artemether, artheater), antimetabolites (proguanil), 8-aminoquinolines (primaquine, tafenohin).
-In addition, combined antimalarial drugs are used: savarine (chloroquine + proguanil), malarone (atovajon + proguanil), coartemia or riamet (artemether + lumefantrin).
+The drugs currently used belong to six groups of chemical compounds: 4-aminoquinolines (chloroquine - delagyl, chloroquine phosphate, nivaquine), quinolinemethanols (quinine - quinine dihydrochloride, quinine sulfate, quinimax, mefloquine), phenanthrenemethanols (halfan, halofantrine), artemisinin derivatives (artesunate, artemether, arteether), antimetabolites (proguanil), 8-aminoquinolines (primaquine, tafenoquine).
+In addition, combined antimalarial drugs are used: savarin (chloroquine + proguanil), malarone (atovaquone + proguanil), coartem or riamet (artemether + lumefantrine).

-When a patient finds P. Vivax, P. Ovale or P. Malariae, drugs from the group of 4-aminoquinolines, most often chloroquine (delagil), are used.
-Treatment of malaria is as follows: the first two days the drug is used in a daily dose of 10 mg / kg of the base (four tablets delagila for one dose), on the third day - 5 mg / kg (two tablets delagila) once.
-There are some reports of resistance of P. Vivax strains to chloroquine in Burma, Indonesia, Papua New Guinea and Vanuatu.
-In such cases, treatment should be carried out with mefloquine or quinine according to the scheme of treatment of uncomplicated malaria.
-Attacks cease in 24-48 hours, and parasites disappear from the blood 48-72 hours after the start of chloroquine intake.
+If P. vivax, P. ovale or P. malariae are detected in the patient, drugs from the 4-aminoquinoline group are used, most often chloroquine (delagyl).
+Treatment of malaria is as follows: the first two days the drug is used in a daily dose of 10 mg/kg of the base (four delagyl tablets at a time), on the 3rd day - 5 mg/kg (two delagyl tablets) once.
+There are isolated reports of resistance of P. vivax strains to chloroquine in Burma, Indonesia, Papua New Guinea and Vanuatu.
+In such cases, treatment should be carried out with mefloquine or quinine according to the treatment regimen for uncomplicated malaria.
+Attacks stop after 24-48 hours, and parasites disappear from the blood 48-72 hours after the start of chloroquine intake.

-For radical cure (prevention of long-term relapses) with malaria caused by P. Vivax or P. Ovale, after the end of the course of chloroquine, a tissue shizontocid-primaquine is used.
-It is taken for 14 days at a dose of 0.25 mg / kg (base) per day.
-Strains of P. Vivax, resistant to primaquin (the so-called strains of the Cheson type), occur on the islands of the Pacific and in the countries of South-East Asia.
-In these cases, one of the recommended regimens is the primaquine administration at a dose of 0.25 mg / kg per day for 21 days.
+For radical cure (prevention of remote relapses) of malaria caused by P. vivax or P. ovale, after the end of the chloroquine course, a tissue schizontocide, primaquine, is used.
+It is taken for 14 days at a dose of 0.25 mg/kg (base) per day.
+P. vivax strains resistant to primaquine (the so-called Chesson-type strains) are found on the Pacific islands and in the countries of Southeast Asia.
+In these cases, one of the recommended regimens is taking primaquine at a dose of 0.25 mg/kg per day for 21 days.

-When P. Falciparum is detected in the blood of non-immune individuals in cases of a mild course, the drugs of choice, in accordance with WHO recommendations, are mefloquine and artemisinin derivatives (artemether, artesunate, arteether); it is also possible to use halofantrine.
-In the absence of mefloquine and halofantrine and / or the presence of contraindications to the use of these drugs, quinine is prescribed in combination with antibiotics (tetracycline, doxycycline).
-Tetracycline is taken by 0.5 g twice daily for 7-10 days; it can be replaced with doxycycline in a daily dose of 0.1 g, the duration of administration is 7-10 days.
-In regions where P. Falciparum is resistant to mefloquine and quinine, a combination of mefloquine with artemisinin (artes} nat, artemether) is recommended for the treatment of uncomplicated tropical malaria.
-Effective treatment of uncomplicated tropical malaria with a combination of fan-candar and artesunate.
-Artemisinin preparations are widely used for the treatment of multiresistant tropical malaria in Southeast Asia, a number of countries in South America and Africa.
-They very quickly act both on the blood stages, and on gametocytes.
-However, these drugs are quickly removed from the body, so there are relapses of malaria.
-It is more expedient to prescribe them in combination with mefloquine in the following doses:
+If P. falciparum is detected in the blood of non-immune individuals in mild cases, the drugs of choice, according to WHO recommendations, are mefloquine and artemisinin derivatives (artemether, artesunate, arteether); halofantrine can also be used.
+In the absence of mefloquine and halofantrine and/or in the presence of contraindications to the use of these drugs, quinine is prescribed in combination with antibiotics (tetracycline, doxycycline).
+Tetracycline is taken 0.5 g twice a day for 7-10 days; it can be replaced with doxycycline in a daily dose of 0.1 g, the duration of administration is 7-10 days.
+In regions where P. falciparum is resistant to mefloquine and quinine, a combination of mefloquine and artemisinin preparations (artes}nate, artemether) is recommended for the treatment of uncomplicated tropical malaria.
+A combination of fansidar and artesunate is effective in treating uncomplicated tropical malaria.
+Artemisinin preparations are widely used to treat multidrug-resistant tropical malaria in Southeast Asia, a number of countries in South America and Africa.
+They act very quickly on both the blood stages and gametocytes.
+However, these drugs are quickly eliminated from the body, which is why malaria relapses occur.
+It is more appropriate to prescribe them in combination with mefloquine in the following doses:

 Treatment regimens for uncomplicated malaria